Why Are There So Many ACL Knee Injuries Skiing?

 Significantly there have been few changes to the design of alpine ski bindings although touring bindings have been revolutionised over the past few years thanks to necessity being the mother of the invention of lateral toe release mechanisms for pin bindings

-The increase in freeriding and the fact that more people are skiing deep powder because of the introduction of wider skis making it easier, has without doubt, also, impacted on the number of knee injuries.
+The increase in freeriding and the fact that more people are skiing deep powder because of the introduction of wider skis have made it easier, has without doubt, also, impacted on the number of knee injuries.

 This is mainly because 'powder' is not always the true definition for the snow state in the backcountry or off piste.
 Powder can be condensed to feel like skiing in setting concrete.
 It can also change in a blink of an eye or start of a turn, according to the sun and wind effect plus the slope aspect and incline, so you can be skiing heavenly powder one minute and heavy sludge the next, a recipe for disaster for expert backcountry skiers let alone off piste intermediates.